 As a result of Article 3n, insurance of the transport of the oil and petroleum products falling within the scope of the Regulation is now prohibited, subject to the exemptions listed in Article 3n above.
 Therefore, whilst a shipowner subject to the jurisdiction of the Regulation may be able to lawfully transport the products, an insurer subject to its jurisdiction will not be able to insure that trade.
 Most of the clubs that comprise the International Group (IG) are subject to the jurisdiction of the EU.
 All IG Clubs, including those that are domiciled outside the territory of the EU, rely on a reinsurance programme that is heavily dependent on the participation of reinsurers that are domiciled within the EU.
-If any of the IG clubs are prohibited under these sanctions from contributing their share of any Pool claim, the individual member will bear the shortfall in
+If any of the IG clubs is prohibited under these sanctions from contributing their share of any Pool claim, the individual member will bear the shortfall in accordance with their club's sanctions rules.
+The same principle will apply for claims above US\$ 100 million if any EU domiciled reinsurers on the IG reinsurance programme are prohibited under these sanctions from paying the claim.